 Risks of Having a Pet-Friendly Rental

 Before making such a decision, one must understand the risks associated with having a pet-friendly rental property.
-Landlords should set clear rules and regulations for pet owners to follow to protect other tenants and the property from unexpected issues.
+Landlords should set clear rules, regulations, and pet screening procedures for pet owners to follow to protect other tenants and the property from unexpected issues.
 Consider the following issues:

 You should be aware of the risks associated with allowing pets in your rental property.
 Pets can cause damage to carpets and walls, as well as chew on furniture or drapery.
 In some cases, pet owners may not have the means to pay for repairs due to damages caused by their pets.
 This is why it’s good to have a pet deposit in place to serve as an added financial cushion.